TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Background and Motivation

 Sparse tensor algebra introduces new opportunities and challenges to the mapping problem.
 Sparse tensors are typically \emph{compressed} to remove the zero elements, resulting in fibertrees with missing coordinate-payload pairs.
 Compression can yield significant savings in storage and data transfers and avoid ineffectual compute---operations that have no impact on the result and can be safely skipped, e.g., multiplication or addition with zero~\cite{extensor}.

 However, realizing these benefits requires accelerators to ``sparsify'' the iteration space, or remove the ineffectual compute, increasing design complexity, sensitivity to memory latency/bandwidth, and load imbalance.
-For example, the $[M, K]$ loop order for Equation~\ref{eqn:mv} may move, for example, from $(m=0,k=2)$ to $(m=2,k=0)$ in one step.
-Sparse tensors also require \emph{co-iteration} of the operands and additional operations (e.g., intersection for fibers multiplied together) to remove ineffectual compute.
+For example, the $[M, K]$ loop order for Equation~\ref{eqn:mv} may \emph{skip}, for example, from $(m=0,k=2)$ to $(m=2,k=0)$ in one step~\cite{sparseloop_micro}.
+Such skipping can remove ineffectual compute but may require \emph{co-iteration} of the operands and additional operations (e.g., intersection for fibers multiplied together).
 Without careful engineering, this can lead to inefficiencies that do not occur when tensors are dense~\cite{tactile}.
 For example, the same-shape tiles produced by the scheme described in Section~\ref{sec:background:map_space:partitioning} may have different memory footprints, leading to data transfer and compute load imbalance when tiles are distributed to workers.

 To deal with these challenges, sparse tensor accelerators have proposed a wide variety of custom hardware solutions, summarized in Table \ref{motivation:accelerators}.
 We note that the complexity of this topic makes such a table an imprecise and ultimately unsatisfying comparison.
-Additionally, all of these works used custom hand-written simulators of actual data sets to ensure all complexities are captured.
-In the remainder of this paper we present a formalism to resolve this imprecision and enable concise apples-to-apples comparison. \specname supports the automatic generation of performance/energy models for a wide range of accelerators, significantly reducing engineering effort during design-space search.
-We think that this approach is extensible, and \specname can easily be modified to support new accelerator features.
+Additionally, all of these works used custom hand-written simulators run on actual data sets to ensure all complexities are captured.
+In the remainder of this paper we present a formalism to resolve this imprecision and enable concise apples-to-apples comparison.